vgarc018/cs100hw4/READMEdraft_2.md

 #include <boost/tokenizer.hpp>
 using namespace boost;
 ```
-And then in order to call the function we declare:
+Then in order to call the function we declare:

 `tokenizer<> mytok(str);`

 where `mytok` is the name of the tokenizer and `str` is the sequence of characters that we want to parse.
-And finally, we use iterators to traverse through the tokens.
+Finally, we use iterators to traverse through the tokens.
 However, the way this tokenizer is parsing isn't particularly useful.
 But we can control how the boost tokenizer parses by defining something which is known as a *delimiter.*

 ##So what's a delimiter and why is it useful?
 ***How the tokenizer uses the delimiter***

-A delimiter is a sequence of one or more characters that separate text, and a tokenizer looks at what delimiters are passed in so that it can know where to separate the tokens.
+A delimiter is a sequence of one or more characters that separate texts, and a tokenizer looks at what delimiters are passed in so that it can know where to separate the tokens.
 So for the previous tokenizer example, we can say that the default delimiters are white space and all non-letter/number characters.
 Just for reference, our string was: